 The Pompidou Museum – for modern art exhibitions

 Visit Versaille – located not far outside of Paris is the Palace of Versaille which is a popular day trip to make from the city

 See Disneyland Paris – also doable as a daytrip

 Note: The Notre Dame Cathedral is currently closed off to visitors while renovations take place to repair the damage caused by the devastating fire which occurred earlier this year.

-Disclaimer: This post contains affiliate links, which means if you make a booking through my site, I’ll receive a small commission back from the brand.
+Disclaimer: This post may contain affiliate links, which means if you make a booking through my site, I’ll receive a small commission back from the brand.
 This costs you absolutely nothing extra but it makes a big difference to me as it helps me with the costs of running this site.
-Thanks in advance for supporting my blog!
+Thanks in advance for supporting my blog.